Two4A/beginning-bioinformatics/docs/ai_usage.md

 # AI Use Log
 - Tool/model & version: Gemini 2.5 Flash integrated within Google Colab.

 - What I asked for: Prompts where the Bioinformatics_Module03 asked for AI usage.
 Additional assistance regarding some errors in code or clarification regarding new code topics.
+Assistance for coding in Rosalind.

 - Snippet of prompt(s):
 - "Why does printing my_list[1] in TASK P7.1 output "World" instead of "Hello"?"